jwsy/thescienceseed-gatsby-cms/src/pages/products/index.md

         love for science through The Science Seed program.
 (Teaching with The Science Seed since 2018)
       image: /img/teacher-amanda-broadhurst.jpeg
+    - title: Valerie Steenstra
+      text: Valerie Steenstra is an Arlington native and a strong proponent of life-long learning.
+She graduated with a B.A. in English from Marymount University.
+After spending time in the legal field, she made the decision to stay at home with her first child and continued at home with her second child.
+She enjoyed sharing the worlds of science, history, and all kinds of learning with her children through museum visits, books, nature study, home experiments and art projects.
+Restless when her children were both in preschool, Valerie began to volunteer and substitute teach at their school and taught a CCD class at St. Charles Borromeo in Arlington.
+Finding that working with children and sharing their exploration of the world is her true vocation, Valerie became an Assistant Teacher at Mount Olivet Preschool in 2007, and she continues there today as the Lead Teacher in the Infant/Toddler classroom.
+She has also enjoyed teaching multiple pre-school S.T.E.A.M., Art, and Lego enrichment classes as well as Big and Little Kid summer camps in Arlington and Falls Church.
+She is very excited to continue to share the world of science with more children through The Science Seed program!
+        (Teaching with The Science Seed since 2019)
+      image: /img/teacher-valerie-steenstra.jpeg
+    - text: "Ms. Aly grew up in Northern Virginia and loves exploring and learning outdoors.
+She enjoys teaching through discovery and delights in helping children experience the world around them.
+Always excited to learn something new, she spends her free time with her kids out in nature hiking, exploring museums and national parks, playing in streams and getting dirty.
+Ms. Aly received her BS in Family Childhood Development:
+        Early Childhood Education from Virginia Tech.
+She has taught students from preschool through 5th grade and is excited to bring the world of science to children with The Science Seed.
+(Teaching with The Science Seed since 2021)"
+      title: Aly Anderson
+      image: /img/teacher-aly-anderson.jpeg
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their